jolie/docs/architectural-composition/redirection.md

 * `socket://200.200.200.200:19000/!/MyService`: where `socket://200.200.200.200:19000` is the base location of the redirector port and `MyService` is the resource name of the target service.

 ## Example
-In the following example we show a simple redirection scenario where a proxy provides a common endpoint for two services, _Sum_ and _Sub_, which performrs addiction and substraction respecitvely.
+In the following example we show a simple redirection scenario where a proxy provides a common endpoint for two services, _Sum_ and _Sub_, which performs addiction and substraction respecitvely.
 At this [link](https://github.com/jolie/examples/tree/master/04_architectural_composition/07_redirection/01_static_redirection) it is possible to check the complete code.

 ![](../.gitbook/assets/redirection_example.png)